minimice/bldg-heights-aws-hackathon/README.md

     Note that some buildings may have a lot of overlapping LIDAR points, but some will only have a few.
-You will have to think critically about whether to take the min/max/avg of the overlapping point heights, whether you should buffer the building footprints, etc.
+You will have to think critically about whether to take the min/max/avg of the overlapping point heights, whether you should buffer the building footprints, etc. If you want you can complicate this task by building machine learning models / neural nets to predict building heights from input data.
+But this is not required.

 2) What additional datasets can we bring in to help us with this task?
    - Feel free to find and use any additional datasets that you believe will